darethas/blog/content/posts/hex.md

 base^n base^3 base^2 base^1 base^0
 ```

 As you may have caught whiff of by now, you don't have to use 10 as the base.
 You can use other numbers, like 2, 4, 6, 8, 12, 16, or even 60.
 For reasons beyond the scope of this post, there are qualities, both mathematical and pratical, that make certain bases work better than others.
-For example, the pervailing theory around base 10's popularity is because people like to count with their fingers.
+The pervailing theory around base 10's popularity is because people liked counting with their fingers.

 ## The answer to our first riddle